NEONScience/NEON-Data-Skills/tutorials/Other/install-instructions/install-instructions/setup-git-bash-R-Rstudio/setup-git-bash-R-RStudio.md

 ---

-This page outlines the tools and resources that you will need to complete the Data Institute activities.
-Please be sure to have **the laptop you will be bringing to the Institute** setup by **2 June 2016** to ensure you are prepared to begin the pre-Institute materials.
+This page outlines the tools and resources that you will need to get started working on the many R-based tutorials that NEON provides.

 ## Checklist
-This checklist includes the tools that need to be set-up on your computer for the Institute.
+This checklist includes the tools that need to be set-up on your computer.
 Detailed directions to accomplish each objective are below.

 * Install Bash shell (or shell of preference)
 * Install Git
 * Install R & RStudio

-<h3 id="bash-setup">Bash/Shell Setup</h3>
+<h2 id="bash-setup">Bash/Shell Setup</h2>

-<h4 id="shell-windows">Install Bash for Windows</h4>
+<h3 id="shell-windows">Install Bash for Windows</h3>
 <ol>
 <li>Download the Git for Windows <a href="https://git-for-windows.github.io/" target="_blank">installer</a>.</li>
-<li>Run the installer and follow the steps bellow:
+<li>Run the installer and follow the steps below (these may look slightly different depending on Git version number):
   <ol>
 	<!-- Git 2.6.1 Setup -->
 	<!-- Welcome to the Git Setup Wizard -->